3x3x3x3x3/Desync/README.md

 # Desync

-**Desync** is a universal Roblox desync script that requires an executor with the `setfflag` function.
+**Desync** is a universal Roblox desync script that requires an executor with the `setfflag` function

 ## Tested Games
 - Bedwars